larastudio/stedding/README.md

 # Stedding
 Stedding is a minimalistic LEMP Stack setup for [Laravel PHP](https://laravel.com/).
 It facilitates the setting up of Laravel apps on a well prepared [Ubuntu based](https://www.ubuntu.com/) VPS using Ansible Playbooks.

-## Note
-Again, this is constantly evolving.
-So use it wisely and backup when possible.

 ## Local Box Requirements
 You need to have Ansible installed on your local computer.
 This really differs from box to box See [Ansible Documents](http://docs.ansible.com/ansible/intro_installation.html) for instructions.